RhymezxCode/NetworkStateObserver/README.md

     }
  ```

- * Use the live-data method to determine your network state, and replace the code in the lifecycleScope.launchWhenStarted { ....your code here } to do what you want:
+ * Use the flow method to determine your network state, and also retry when an exception is thrown:

 ```kt
  lifecycleScope.launch {